-Advantages Challenges Recognition of U.S. food quality and an Less favorable economic conditions appreciation for U.S. culture.
+Advantages Challenges Recognition of U.S. food quality and an appreciation for U.S. culture.
 Food service products benefit from the PTPA with low or no tariffs.
 Fast food chains are expanding the number of locales in Lima and its suburbs, as well as in major cities such as Arequipa, Trujillo, Chiclayo, and Piura.
 Peru is actively promoting tourism.
-With culinary tastes increasingly sophisticated, demand for high-quality food products is growing.
+With culinary tastes increasing in sophistication, demand for high-quality food products is growing.
 Strong foreign franchise investment interest in Peru's HRI sector.
 Market opportunities for health food products.
-Government food programs (Qaliwarma) are expanding. continue to weigh on domestic economic activity, leading to a considerable short-term slowdown in growth.
-Cultural misperception about the healthiness of frozen products.
-Peruvians prefer meals made using fresh products.
-The limited number of five-star hotels hinders U.S. product market penetration.
-U.S. exporters need to tailor products and ingredients to local tastes and expectations.
-Limited infrastructure coupled with low quality service, discourages tourists from staying longer or repeat visits.
-Peru is opening its market to rival foreign food service product providers.
-Stiff competition from the region and other countries through multiple trade agreements.
+Government food programs (Qaliwarma) are expanding. slowdown in growth. • Cultural misperception about the healthiness of frozen products.